justinepicar/Art_Style_Classification/README.md

 ___
 ![metric1](./img_metrics/train_val_accuracy.jpg)

-Based on the results for each model, it's very clear that the pre-trained RESNET50 performs the best, followed by the simple CNN model with a validation accuracy of ~87% and ~83% at 25 epochs.
+Based on the results for each model, it's very clear that the fine tuned RESNET50 and pre-trained RESNET50 performs the best, followed by the simple CNN model with a validation accuracy of ~88, ~87% and ~76% at 25 epochs respectively.

 The RESNET50 and weighted RESNET50 we created performs signficantly worse with a validation accuracy of at ~53% and ~12% respectively at 25 epochs.
 This could potentially be attributed to a number of factors: the issue of gradient descent over many layers, lack of data, and underfitting.

 This is especially noted for the weighted models.
 There aren't enough images in the smaller classes to balance the data and learn from.
 Abstract Expressionism is the hardest style to detect due to the small amount of images in each class.
-The precision and recall on this style is 0 for all models.

 Having a very small dataset made it very difficult for the base model to continue to learn so fine tuning on top of a RESNET50 model and using pre-trained weights from the ImageNet dataset helped improve the accuracy.

 ![metric4](./img_metrics/accuracy_df.jpg)

 Here we can see how well each individual class is predicted.
-While, Abstract Expressionism isn't correctly predicted at all, the pre-trained model still predicts more than 2/3rds of the classes above 70%.
+While, Abstract Expressionism isn't correctly predicted at all, the Pre-Trained and Fine-Tuned model still predicts 2/3rds of the classes above 70%.

 ### BEST MODEL: PRE-TRAINED RESNET50 ON IMAGENET v.
 CNN BASE MODEL
 ___
 ![metric2](./img_metrics/metric_comparison1.jpg)

-Based on the above confusion matrix from our pre-trained model, the individual class that performed the best was Pop Art followed by Impressionism for both of the best models.
+Based on the above confusion matrix from our pre-trained model, the individual class that performed the best were Pop Art, Cubism, and Impressionism for both of the best models.

 ![comparison1](./graphs/comparison1.jpg)